-However, I will admit that the mood felt a bit sombre as I toured around the Peace Memorial Park.
-It is a little sad to see buildings that are half-destroyed and seeing photos of Hiroshima after the Second World War.
+However, I will admit that the mood felt sombre touring around the Peace Memorial Park.
+It is a little sad to see half-destroyed buildings and photos of Hiroshima after the Second World War.

 But I was also reminded of how great Japanese people are.
-No matter where I travelled to in Japan, I am always in contact with someone friendly, gentle and open.
+No matter where I travel to Japan, I am always in contact with someone friendly, gentle and open.
 The hospitality in Japan is one of the best in the world.
-Even though there was a dark past, but yet they bounced back, rebuilt their city and their country.
+Even though there was a dark past, they bounced back and rebuilt their city and country.
 And they do it with such grace and courage.
-It is nothing I’ve ever seen before.
-If you are travelling solo in Japan, I highly recommend visiting Hiroshima!

 Hiroshima Airport is located 50km east of Hiroshima.
 Many domestic and international flights (Seoul, Hong Kong, Taipei and Shanghai) fly into Hiroshima Airport.